hazelcast/hazelcast-packaging/README.md

 ## Installing a SNAPSHOT/DEVEL/BETA version

-NOTE: The same steps apply to `hazelcast` and `hazelcast-enterprise` packages

 ### Install a SNAPSHOT/DEVEL/BETA version with apt

 You need to replace `stable` with `snapshot`/`devel`/`beta` in